rhythmcache/payload-dumper-rust/README.md

 # payload-dumper-rust
-Android OTA payload dumper written in Rust utilising c library
+Android OTA payload dumper written in Rust utilising c libraries

 ## features
-- apart from extracting from payload.bin , it can EXTRACT all/individual images directly from rom zips with hardly any time difference.
+- Extracts all or individual images directly from payload.bin or ROM ZIP files with minimal time difference.

-- It can also extract individual partitions from `URLs` without downloading the rom zip fully
+- Supports extracting individual partitions from URLs without downloading the full ROM ZIP.

-- all decompression process are done parallelely.
+- All decompression processes run in parallel for improved performance. ( can be customised by using`--no-parallel` or `--threads <n>` as argument )

 Here are some performance metrics from a **Poco X4 Pro (SD695, 8GB RAM)** running in Termux:

 - **Direct Payload Extraction**: Extracting partitions directly from the `payload.bin` took **2 minutes 26 seconds**.

 - **ZIP File Extraction**: Extracting partitions directly from the ZIP file took **2 minutes 30 seconds**, just **4 seconds difference**

-- It can also extract partition directly from **url** without having you to download the full rom zip file
+- It can also extract partition directly from **URL** without having you to download the full rom zip file

 ### Screenshots